Isaac Steinberg: Freeland League

 After the Nazis came to power in 1933, Steinberg, his wife and three children settled in London.
 There, he was one of the co-founders of the Freeland League, which attempted to find a safe haven for European Jews fleeing the Holocaust.

 The League selected the Kimberley region of Western Australia as a place to purchase agricultural land where 75,000 Jewish refugees from Europe could be resettled.
 This effort became known as the Kimberley Plan, or Kimberley Scheme.
 Steinberg based his campaign on the officially declared need to populate northern Australia.
 On 23 May 1939 he arrived in Perth and by early 1940 gained substantial public support, but also encountered opposition.

 Steinberg left Australia in June 1943 to rejoin his family in Canada.
 On 15 July 1944 he was informed by the Australian Prime Minister John Curtin that the Australian government would not "depart from the long-established policy in regard to alien settlement in Australia" and could not "entertain the proposal for a group settlement of the exclusive type contemplated by the Freeland League".

 Steinberg continued his efforts in spite of setbacks.
-In 1946, the Freeland League started negotiations with the Surinamese and Netherlands governments about the possible resettlement of 30,000 Jewish displaced persons from Europe in the Saramacca district of Surinam.
+In 1946, the Freeland League started negotiations with the Surinamese and Netherlands governments about the possible resettlement of 30,000 Jewish displaced persons from Europe in the Saramacca District of Surinam.
 A delegation of the League headed by Steinberg, accompanied by Henri B. van Leeuwen and N. Fruchtbaum, visited Surinam in April 1947.
 In August 1948, the Surinamese parliament decided 'to suspend the discussions until the complete clarification of the international situation'.
 The negotiations were never resumed.

 Steinberg was a prolific Yiddish writer, editor and prominent cultural activist, who played an important role in the development of the Yiddishist movement.
-Steinberg was an Orthodox Jew; it's rumored that during his short tenure as Commissar of Justice he refused to work on Sabbath, much to Lenin's dismay.
+Steinberg was an Orthodox Jew; it is rumored that during his short tenure as Commissar of Justice he refused to work on Sabbath, much to Lenin's dismay.

 Isaac Steinberg died in New York in 1957.
 His son was the distinguished art historian Leo Steinberg.